Governance & Succession

 • Architectural discipline

-Its role is not subject to subdivision, speculative disposition, or unilateral alteration.
+Its status is not subject to subdivision or speculative transfer.

-The Charter fixes its status prior to expansion and preserves it across succession.
+The Charter fixes its condition prior to expansion and preserves it across succession.

 Transition in officeholder does not alter: